alll4u/alll4u.github.io/_posts/2017-01-03-first-post.md

 ### Code

-Inline code is available with the `<code>` element.
+Inline code is avaable with the `<code>` element.
 Snippets of multiple lines of code are supported through Pygments.
 Longer lines will automatically scroll horizontally when needed.

 {% highlight js %}
 // Example can be run directly in your JavaScript console